Selection Tools 101 – Complete Guide to Affinity Photo IPad

 The Node tool can add and remove nodes, as well as close curves and break (segment) curves.
 It can also smooth curves, connect curves, and reverse curvatures.

-To sum up, Affinity Photo iPad provides an excellent set of selection tools that help you make precise selections.
+To sum up with, Affinity Photo iPad provides an excellent set of selection tools that help you make precise selections.
 The Smart Selection Brush, Pen Tool, Node Tool, Flood Selection Tool, Marquee Selection Tool and Freehand Selection Tool were all explained in detail throughout this blog post.

 Thanks for reading & feel free to check out more of our articles!